AlirezaAsadi96/flutter_bloc_todo_app/README.md

 # todo_app

 A simple flutter project.
 In this project I used BloC, Cubit and Repository pattern.
-I used https://jsonplaceholder.typicode.com/ as a API server.
+I used https://jsonplaceholder.typicode.com/ as an API server.

 ![TodoScreen](https://i.postimg.cc/Qtr5nkb7/1.jpg) <br/>
 TodoScreen<br/><br/>